yahmad3495/ece-143-final-project/README.md

-from functools import reduce  # For functional programming tools import matplotlib.pyplot as plt  # For data visualization import seaborn as sns    # For enhanced data visualizations
+from functools import reduce  # For functional programming tools import matplotlib.pyplot as plt  # For data visualization import seaborn as sns    # For enhanced data visualizations import geopandas as gpd # For heatmap data visualization of neighborhood